The Members of Unique Organics Limited

 Your company is driven by ethics and believes in the concept of professionalism.
 Formanaging the complexities of growing business your company has made internal systemswhich help out in completing the tasks in a professional manner.
-All employees of thecompany have pre-defined roles to perform which are monitored from time to time and thishelpsto make sure that systematic and disciplined way of working is followed.
+AJI employees of thecompany have pre-defined roles to perform which are monitored from time to time and thishelpsto make sure that systematic and disciplined way of working is followed.
 An InternalAudit Control has been developed which helps to evaluate and improve the effectiveness ofrisk management and governance.
 This helps in getting an edge in this competitive marketand eliminating the avoidable costs.

 Financial and Operational Performance:

-The revenue from operations showed a decrease from Rs.
-19545.77 lakhs to Rs.
-12441.34lakhs decline of 36.35% in turnover and profit after tax (PAT) from Rs.
-140.20 lakhs toRs.
-94.15 lakhs decline of 32.85% in profitability due to severe adverse marketconditions.
+Total revenue from operations showed a decline from Rs.
+12517.76 lakhs to Rs.
+3218.31lakhs decline by 74.47% in turnover and profit after tax (PAT) from Rs.
+94.15 lakhs toRs.
+(135.91) lakhs decline in profitability due to various micro and macro-economicfactors.

 | ||For & on behalf of the Board of Directors |